 SECRETARIAL AUDITOR AND SECRETARIAL AUDIT REPORT

-Pursuant to the provisions of Section 204 of the Companies Act 2013your Company had appointed Mr. Urmil Ved Practising Company Secretary Gandhinagar asits Secretarial Auditor to conduct the Secretarial Audit of your Company for FY 2020-21.The Report of the Secretarial Auditor for the FY 2020-21 is annexed to this report as AnnexureB.
+Pursuant to the provisions of Section 204 of the Companies Act 2013your Company had appointed Mr. Urmil Ved Practicing Company Secretary Gandhinagar asits Secretarial Auditor to conduct the Secretarial Audit of your Company for FY 2021-22.The Report of the Secretarial Auditor for the FY 2021-22 is annexed to this report as AnnexureB.

 There were no qualifications reservation or adverse remark ordisclaimer made by Secretarial Auditor in its report.